machadogj/react-native-layout-tester/README.md

 ## Reacting to changes in viewport

+This module makes use of the [react-native-layout-provider](https://github.com/jhen0409/react-native-layout-provider) to react to changes in viewports.
 You can make your styles re-calculate on viewport changes.
-In order to do this, you can use a decorator shipped in this module.
+In order to do this, you can use a decorator shipped in `react-native-layout-provider`.
 The decorator will take changes in viewport and pass it through props to your wrapped components.

 In your component's code, import the getLayout function.

 ```
-import { getLayout } from 'react-native-layout-tester';
+import { getLayout } from 'react-native-layout-provider';
 ```

 Then calculate the styles based on the newly added props: